astropy/astropy/docs/modeling/parameters.rst

 and are simply combined with input arrays during model evaluation according to the standard `Numpy broadcasting rules`_.

+A discussion of how parameters are handled in :ref:`compound-models` is found :ref:`here <compound-model-parameters>`

 Parameter examples
 ------------------